TIMELINE

 Benj.
 Allen, grocer & hardware, 2 Broad, Pawt.
 Turnpike

-Green & Belcher, hardware dealers, 11 Broad (see BELCHER BRO,S)
+Green & Belcher, hardware dealers, 11 Broad (see BELCHER BROS.)

 1832 Prov Directory